-Your business is your most trusted asset.
-Choosing the right partner to sell it is critical, and not a process to be taken lightly.
-We recommend 7 questions you need to be asking any broker, before you sign on the dotted line.
+Selling your business is almost as important as starting it.
+Knowing to whom you can entrust the sale of your business, is not a process to be taken lightly.
+We offer 7 questions you need to be asking any broker, before you sign on the dotted line.

 Being in the market for a new business can be overwhelming.
 In fact, in almost every article online both buyer and seller agree on hiring a broker, because it is a lot to figure out on your own.
 Having the support of the right broker means the process of buying or selling a business becomes less daunting, and will not interfere with the running of your business.

 The best brokers are experienced, eager to help, and are connected to a wide network of businesses for sale and potential buyers.
 So, it comes as no surprise why this is the most popular decision.
 However, before you hire a broker, we think there are 7 important questions you need to be asking before you sign with a broker for your next business transaction:

 What is your experience with selling and/or purchasing a business?

 This question is likely your most important because you can gauge the answer according to what you are looking for.
 For instance, you may intend for your question to cover either general experience, or specific sector experience.
 Many believe it is most important for your broker to have had industry experience.
 However, what you really need is a broker who is trained to a high-standard, and works at selling businesses full-time.
 Not as a hobby.

 What percentage of your income comes from commissions versus fees?

 This is important for one simple reason: incentive drives behaviour.
 You want to know how badly your broker wants to sell quickly, or if they are prepared to sell at the best price to the best potential buyer.
 Large upfront fees could be an indication the broker may not be good at actually closing deals.